shuffle-project/melvin-asr/docs/websocket-api.md

 This is how the workflow for a client does look like:

 1. Connect to the WebSocket server.
 1. Capture Audio in chunks of 0.1 - 1 seconds and send them to the server continuously.
-You do not need to wait for a message as response.
+You do not need to wait for a message in response.
 1. Receive Transcriptions from the server:
     - Partial Transcriptions: Sent periodically based on server’s latency adjustments, part of the next final.
     - Final Transcriptions: Sent after a set duration, providing a good quality transcript of the current context.
 1. Send “eof” when audio capture is complete to finalize and export the transcription.
 1. Close Connection.
+1. Get the audio file and transcript of you stream via the REST APIs `export` endpoints.
+See [REST Documentation](docs/rest-api.md).

+### Multi Client Workflow

+The WebSocket server is built to handle multiple clients simultaneously on both CPU and GPU models.
+The following points describe the behavior to expect when multiple clients are added to the stream.

+- The `worker_seats`options in the `config.yml` files does configure how many clients are allowed to enter a stream.
+If there are no available seats, the websocket connection to client will not be closed, instead the server sends a reminder every 10 seconds that indicates a waiting status of the client.
+If a seat becomes available, it will be given to the client.
+Currently there is no queue for the clients.
+- If the client gets a worker seat, it is not obvious if it is a CPU or GPU seat, the handling is always the same for both types.
+- Currenlty streaming with CPU is only possible with a `tiny` faster-whisper model.
+The CPU option should only be used as a fallback or testing option as the quality is bad.

 ## Message Options